twellspring/twellspring.github.io/_posts/2016-04-25-security-security-more-security.md

   ...
 ```

-If restrictCommand returnes a true, then the command is exited.
-So this command will restrict the **/list apps** module to Admins, developers and qa and anyone else gets a message back and the command does not run.
-Add these two lines ( varying what roles are in allwedRoles as needed ) to every module that needs restricting.
-If the same pattern is kept on all modules, a grep can be used to easily audit all of robot.respond command restrictions:
+The allowedRoles list is passed to restrictCommand.
+If it returns a true then a **return** exits the robot.respond without running any of the rest of the robot.respond code.
+The above example allow **/list apps** to be run by Admins, developers and qa while anyone else just gets our colorful message back.
+Add these two lines ( varying what roles are in allwedRoles as needed ) to every module that needs restricting and you now have role based security in place.

+Audit Note:  if this same pattern is used on all modules, a grep can be used to easily audit all of robot.respond command restrictions.
+From the hubot root directory run this command to return a list of robot.respond lines followed by the allowedRoles.

 ```
-grep -A 1 -R robot.respond *
+grep -A 1 -R robot.respond scripts/*
 ```